ahundt/cis/doc/intro.rst

 **SVDSolve()**

-Computes the x of the least squares problem Ax=b using singular value decomposition when the stack of matrices in given.
+Computes the x of the least squares problem Ax=b using singular value decomposition when the stack of matrices in given

 **Hmatrix()**